On this page:

 You make change more likely when you foster each of the “determinants of change”:

-(I’ve loosely based these “determinants of change” on an organisational development model of change: The Beckhard Harris Change Model.)
+(I’ve based these “determinants of change” on an organisation development model of change like The Beckhard Harris Change Model.)

 Vision as a determinant

-This site promotes the vision of Australia as a renewable energy exporting superpower.
-A crucial part of this vision is Australia processing our minerals using our renewable energy on a large-scale.
-That’s renewables industrialising Australia.
-The superpower vision appeals to a wide range of people, including people who value the economy, and those who value the environment.
+For change, you need a vision that is widely shared.
+This site suggests that the vision of Australia as a renewable energy superpower could become widely shared as it can appeal to a wide range of people, including people who value the economy and those who value the environment.

 Plans as a determinant

-To get change, you need detailed plans for moving towards the vision.
-We have these plans from:
+For change, you need plans that include the next steps for moving towards the vision.

 - companies like Sun Cable,